apacheck/synthesis_based_repair/README.md

 #### Visualizing Propositions

 The symbol class (`synthesis_based_repair/synthesis_based_repair/symbols.py`) has a function that plots the symbol.
-To generate a sample plot for the Nine Squares example, from /synthesis_based_repair/synthesis_based_repair, run:
+To generate a sample plot for the Nine Squares example, from `/synthesis_based_repair/synthesis_based_repair`, run:

 ```shell
 python symbols.py
 ```

+A plot of the propositions will be generated in `/synthesis_based_repair/data/nine_squares/plots`.

 ### Skills